 Are you a big fan of galvanized metal?
-If it is an integral aspect of your furnishings and inter décor details, you cannot go wrong with a grey ceiling fan.
+If it is an integral aspect of your living room furnishings and décor details, you can't go wrong with improving your airflow with a grey ceiling fan.
 Of course, there are different shades of grey.
-A case in point is the galvanized ceiling fan that leans toward a pewter tone.
+A case in point is the galvanized finish ceiling fan that leans toward a pewter tone.
 Another one delights with a sleek brushed aluminum finish that includes the light package.
+Simply add an LED bulb light kit with clear glass shades and you've got yourself a multi-functional addition to your home decor!

-Making a Statement with a Ceiling Fan Appliance
+Making a Statement with a Galvanized Ceiling Fan

 A ceiling fan with gray blades introduces versatility to the space that lets it fit in with lighter and darker furnishings.
-Examples include stainless steel, smoked iron, or brushed nickel.
+Examples include stainless steel, smoked iron, or brushed nickel fan blade finishes.
 A charcoal ceiling fan is perfect when your space needs a black accent piece but there is little room for decorative touches.
 In contrast, a glossy black fan is a better option when there are already plenty of black decorative touches in sight.
 Of course, a rustic grey ceiling fan makes the most sense in a farm style kitchen.
+Most ceiling fans come with downrod included, which also work on sloped ceilings.
+However, if you have lower ceilings, you can find a flush mount ceiling fan that sits closer to the ceiling.

 Gray & Slate and Charcoal Finishes Make up Graphite Ceiling Fans